FFNUser/blunt-rw/README.md

 you can open an issue to request a feature :D !! also see my [recommended flags](https://github.com/b1atant/blunt-rw/wiki/recommended-flags)

-- generate and use shareable .cyan files to configure IPAs!
 - inject deb, dylib, framework, bundle, and appex files/folders
 - automatically fix dependencies on CydiaSubstrate **(cyan uses [ElleKit](https://github.com/evelyneee/ellekit/)!)**, Cephei*, and Orion
 - copy any unknown file/folder types to app root